How Many Ounces in a Half Liter?

 Oz or Ounce is stated to be measured in an avoirdupois system.

-According to the two imperial unit systems and laws, you are very well aware of the unit measurement.
-Similarly, ounces are very easy and fast to understand, unlike the confusing liters and derivatives.
+According to the two impeYou know the unit measurement well according to systems and laws, you know the unit measurement of liters and derivatives, ounces are easy and fast to understand.
 For once, ounces are a unit to measure the mass, volume, or weight of some substance or object, usually in fluid form.
-The unit of an ounce was first born into existence in the period of Ancient Rome, where the people of Rome measured their drinks and liquids in a unit called ‘avoirdupois ounce,’ which was later converted to the simple ounce.
-An avoirdupois ounce is equivalent to one-sixteenth of a pound, usually used to measure and calculate volumetric substances and their weights and mass.
-Surprisingly, ounces hold the exact value of one-sixteenth of pounds in both imperial unit systems.
-The British imperial unit system and the US imperial unit systems agree on the grounds of the origin of an ounce, accepting the fact as one single truth and not dividing it like they usually do.
+The unit of an ounce was first born in Ancient Rome when the people of Rome measured their drinks and liquids in a unit called ‘avoirdupois ounce,’ which was later converted to the simple Ounce.
+An avoirdupois ounce is equivalent to one-sixteenth of a pounOunceually used to measure and calculate volumetric substances and their weights and mass.
+Surprisingly, ounces hold the exact one-sixteenth pounds in both imperial unit systems.
+The British and US imperial unit systems agree on the grounds of the origin of an ounce, accepting the fact as one single truth and not dividing it like they usually do.
 An avoirdupois ounce is stated to be an exact measurement of 28.35 grams.

 Is Liter a Volume or Weight?